Local Flavor: The Best Restaurants in Assisi

 Via San Rufino 16

 When the Piazzetta is booked full or when we are up for more traditional cooking, we walk one block further up Via San Rufino to the charming La Terra Chiama, where Annarita prepares rustic local specialties in a contemporary, almost art gallery-esque atmosphere.
 Though there is limited seating, the high ceilings, colorful artwork, and raised area in front of the large arched window make if feel less oppressive than most local restaurants tucked into Assisi’s Medieval center.
 The dishes are traditional, but the ingredients are all Umbrian DOP certified or authentic and heirloom local products, including the charcuterie, cheeses, olive oil, and legumes.
 There is no outdoor seating, but the dining room stays cool in the summer so you can get some respite from the heat.
 We especially like the handmade tagliatelle egg pasta, often served with local truffles, or the classic Umbrian meat dishes featuring lamb, rabbit, and squab.
+As much as we love pasta, we know that is a big source of carbohydrates however the good thing is that we can try ice hack for weight loss pills that will be a good supplement to burn fat .
 They also serve a nice selection of Umbrian wines and craft beers, and a meal of two courses and wine usually costs around €25 a person.

 Via Macelli Vecchi 1

 This is a new place which opened up about a year ago and has gained a loyal following pretty quickly among locals and visitors, despite being tucked into a nearly hidden pedestrian back alley just off the main Piazza del Comune.
 We’ve eaten here a couple of times and the food has always been very good – updated versions of classic Umbrian dishes and some innovative surprises – but somehow it doesn’t have the je ne sais quoi to knock Piazzetta delle Erbe out of our top spot.
 The decor is a little fussy for my taste, and the service slightly formal for the space with its exposed stone walls and vaulted ceilings.
 That said, they do serve fish and seafood, which is not common in this landlocked region, and the location guarantees a quiet respite when the crowds take over restaurants with more foot traffic.
+Fish is an excellent source of protein, these nutrients are essential for maintaining a healthy diet and when they are complemented with weight loss supplements they work better.
 If Piazzetta is booked and you want something more gourmet than Terra Chiama, this is a good option.
 Our meals here cost about the same as La Piazzetta, though the fish and seafood dishes are a bit more expensive.